-Here’s a short list of some of our favorite post-decarb fixes.
+Here’s a short list of some of our favorite easy post-decarb fixes.
 Feel free to share your own in the comments below.

 Some of our favorite formulations include:

 You can add other vitamin or supplement powders into the capsule for an extra nutritional boost.
-Lastly, for oil-based capsules, you can create canna oil with an oil of your choice and then use a syringe to fill the capsules.
-Close them up and you’re done!
+For oil-based capsules, create canna oil with any oil of your choice and use a syringe to fill the capsules.
+Last thing you need to do is close them up and you’re done!

 Use it just like you would any other toner with a cotton ball or pad for a quick cleanse.

-Cannabis infused topicals are known to have anti-inflammatory, and regenerative properties that can be used for joint pains and minor skin issues.
+Cannabis infused topicals are known to have anti-inflammatory, pain-reducing and regenerative properties that can be used for joint pains and minor skin issues.